munificent/ui-as-code/in-progress/spread-collections.md

 This proposal is technically not dependent on "Parameter Freedom", but it would be strange to support spread arguments in collection literals but nowhere else.
-We probably won't both.
+We probably want both.
 However, because they don't depend on each other, it's possible to implement them in parallel.

 Before committing to do that, we should talk to the implementation teams about